MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Why Calculate Takt Time?

 Takt time paces production in a way that aligns it with customer demand.
 It is an important concept in lean manufacturing because it balances the importance of meeting customer demand with the importance of minimizing work-in-process and inventory.
-Think of takt time as establishing the “rhythm” or “beat” of your manufacturing process.
-In fact, takt is a German word that means cadence, rhythm, time, measure, bar, or cycle.

-In practical terms, not only does takt time establish the pace of production, it provides an easy way to see if you are ahead of schedule, behind schedule, or right on schedule.
+In practical terms, takt time not only establishes the pace of production, it provides an easy way to see if production is ahead of schedule, behind schedule, or right on schedule.
 How?
 By using takt time to drive a real-time target for schedule adherence.
-A very popular plant floor scoreboard display is target (how much should have been produced thus far) versus actual (good parts actually produced), along with efficiency (the ratio of actual to target).

 In practice, takt time is often used to match the pace of production to “normalized” customer demand (customer demand or estimated demand averaged over a longer period of time).
 Takt time is also an integral part of standardized work, as the whole idea is to establish a predictable and repeatable pace of production (i.e., standardized production).